cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.interchain_accounts.v1.InterchainAccountPacketData"></a>

 ### InterchainAccountPacketData
-InterchainAccountPacketData is comprised of araw transaction,type of transaction and optional memo field.
+InterchainAccountPacketData is comprised of a raw transaction, type of transaction and optional memo field.

 | Field | Type | Label | Description |